Standon, Hertfordshire: Geography

 The Prime Meridian passes to the west of Standon.

-Standon railway station was a stop on the Buntingford branch to London.

 The Standon Calling music festival is held in the village.

 Standon features in the novel The House on Boulby Cliff (2020) by Kevin Corby Bowyer, former organist of St Mary's Church.

+Population

+The parish had a population of 4,675 at the 2021 census.
+The Office for National Statistics also defines a "Puckeridge and Standon" built up area covering those two villages.
+This built up area had a population of 3,805 in 2021.

+Governance

+There are three tiers of local government covering Standon, at parish, district, and county level: Standon Parish Council, East Hertfordshire District Council, and Hertfordshire County Council.
+The parish council generally meets at the Puckeridge Community Centre on Station Road in Puckeridge.